Refinance Your Home

 Rate & Term Refinance

 As a homeowner, you know the value of making your home as affordable as possible.
 Once you own the home, you have the option to refinance it, making it possible to replace your current mortgage loan with a new one.
-By refinancing with a rate and term refinance, you attain the possibility of paying off your loan at a lower interest rate (and with less total interest over the life of the loan), as well as the oppotunity to pay of the loan more quickly.
+By refinancing with a rate and term refinance, you can lower the interest rate or pay off the loan more quickly—or both.
+What’s more, you can reduce the total amount of interest you pay.

 Regardless of whether the original mortgage was conventional, FHA or VA, you may qualify for a rate and term refinance.
 The qualification process for refinancing is similar to buying: You must meet the standards set for borrowers by two enterprises sponsored by the federal government, Fannie Mae (the Federal National Mortgage Association) and Freddie Mac (the Federal Home Loan Mortgage Corporation).
 Meeting those standards opens up the possibility of flexible options for refinancing.